kristi700/RAG/README.md

 ## Vector database
    After running `docker compose up -d` (Docker Compose v2 or later), make sure all containers, including Weaviate and any vectorizer services, are connected to the same Docker network.
 Use the `docker network` commands to verify and configure network settings if necessary.

+## Graph database
+   First clone as described https://docs.nebula-graph.io/3.8.0/2.quick-start/1.quick-start-workflow/,  then use `docker compose -f docker-compose-lite.yaml up -d`.
+Afterwards, make sure to add all NebulaGraph related containers to the same `docker network` as weaviate.